twotwotwo/dltp/README.md

 ##Passing URLs on the command line

-If you're feeling daring, you can pass http:// (but not https://) URLs on the command line instead of files.
-Note that the whole file is downloaded (so you still need the space) and there's no way to resume an interrupted download.
-Finally, all downloads in parallel, and downloading more than a couple files at once on a single command line will often be blocked by the server.
+If you're feeling daring, try something experimental and pass http:// (but not https://) URLs on the command line instead of files.
+Note that the whole file is saved to disk (so you still need the disk space) and there's no way to resume an interrupted download.
+If you specify multiple URLs, they'll download parallel; you might hit a server-imposed limit if you try to download more than two files at once.

-##Caveats
+If you have trouble using dltp with network resources, download the files manually, try again with the local files, and see whether that solves it.

+##Debugging and caveats

+Running with `-debug` will make the program print more detail after a fatal error, which includes not only bugs but mundane things like missing files, network trouble, or a keyboard interrupt.

 This is not stable, heavily tested software.
 It has no warranty, and breaking changes to the format will happen.
-I'd love to know if you're interested in using or working on it, though.
+I'd love to know if you're interested in using or working on it.

 Public domain, 2013; no warranty.